 What’s the best piece of advice you’ve ever received?

-My father told me once that family is only blood.
-Though it may appear an odd statement, I took two things from this – 1) true family is by choice and 2) to those related by blood – don’t take any for granted just because this connects us.
-This advice has allowed me to both broaden those I consider a part of my family, and also look at those related to me by blood as not just a family member, but a truly valued and respected individual that is a part of my life.
+My father’s advice has allowed me to both broaden those I consider a part of my family, and also look at those related to me by blood as not just a family member, but a truly valued and respected individual that is a part of my life.
 A family is a collective of individuals with identities that run deeper than blood, and I find acknowledging the truth of someone’s personage, in and of only themselves, to be the greatest honor one can bestow on another.

 What book has made the biggest impact on you and why?